-Used for thousands of years for its health benefits, flaxseed oil is an excellent beard care product.
+Used for thousands of years for health, flaxseed oil is an outstanding beard care product.

 It nourishes and strengthens your beard and skin by providing all the necessary nutrients.
 What makes it unique is the ease with which it treats dry beards and irritated skin.